AswiniVinay/Image-Manipulation-octo-pancake/README.md

 # Image-Manipulation-octo-pancake
-Contains a varity of image manipulation methodd
+Contains a various ways of image manipulation method